cyclonstep/audiobuffer-to-wav/README.md

 Encodes the [AudioBuffer](https://developer.mozilla.org/en-US/docs/Web/API/AudioBuffer) instance as WAV, returning a new array buffer.
 Interleaves multi-channel data, if necessary.

 By default, exports with 16-bit PCM (format: 1).
 You can specify `opt.float32` instead, which will write format 3 with 32-bit float data.

+You can also put your sampleRate in the [opt] for executing resampling for mono audio.

 ## License